Dr. Kaysha Corinealdi

 Welcome!

-I am a scholar, writer, and all-around storyteller who enjoys shining a light on people, ideas, and places that often go under-examined.
+I am a scholar, writer, educator, and all-around storyteller who enjoys shining a light on people, ideas, and places that often go under-examined.
 I credit my love of history to being a very curious child who unabashedly listened in on adult conversations and was later lucky to have amazing educators who nurtured my penchant for asking questions.
 This combined interest in research and storytelling inspired my decision to complete a Ph.D. in History.
 I encourage you to take a look at my writings to get a feel for some of the questions and approaches that have most captivated my imagination.

 Please don’t hesitate to get in touch if you would like to learn more about my work or would like to arrange for me to speak or consult with your campus or institution.